jthaden/trumpeter-db/README.md

 ```
 retrumpet (
       _id: ObjectId(x),
-      trumpet:
-      trumpet (
-           _id: ObjectId(y),
+      trumpet: ObjectId(y),
-           user_info_id: ObjectId(z),
-           reply_trumpet_id: null OR ObjectId(r),
-           submit_time: 2/23/2015 11:55:36,
-           text: 'I am the coolest elephant',
-           likes: 5,
-           retrumpets: 2,
-           replies: 20,
-       ),
       retrumpeter_username: 'Mr. Elephant'
 )
 ```

-The trumpet document that is being retrumpeted (copied) is embedded within retrumpet documents, providing an unchanging copy of the trumpet data (with the exception of user data).
+A reference to the trumpet document that is being retrumpeted (copied) is contained within retrumpet documents, ensuring consistently up to date trumpet data and efficient updating.
 Retrumpets of both regular trumpets and reply trumpets are queried in the main feed.
 A retrumpet document contains only two additional fields, the unique id and the username of the user that created the retrumpet.